 About the Author

-“ My hope for Vessels of Light is that this would become a warm literary place where people can come to encounter the light of Christ in a creative, contemplative, and unconventional way, ultimately inspiring them to shine the light they carry, wherever they go, in every sphere of influence.”
+“ My hope for Vessels of Light is that this would become a warm literary place where people can come to encounter the light of Christ in a creative, contemplative, and unconventional way, ultimately inspiring them to shine the light they carry creatively, wherever they go, in every sphere of influence.”

 The Story Behind Vessels of Light

-As my time at this university came to a close, dissecting the Biblical weight of light in literature continued to interest me so deeply that it led me to write my final research paper on this very topic, which essentially explored the way light as a symbol can move throughout the “body of a poem” to reflect the necessity of the eternal light of Christ to reside in the body of our souls:
+As my time finishing my Bachelors degree came to a close, dissecting the Biblical weight of dark and light in literature continued to interest me so deeply that it led me to write my final research paper on this very topic.
+Essentially, this essay explores the way light as a deep symbol can move throughout the “body of a poem” to reflect the reality of the eternal light of Christ residing in the “body of our lives”:

 The Mission of Vessels of Light